shernaliu/weatheroo/README.md

 # Weatheroo

-This project is a Android mobile/tablet application developed by shernaliu for the SIA AppChallenge in 2016.
+This project is a Android mobile/tablet application developed by myself, Kai Ling, Rachel for the SIA AppChallenge in 2016.

 Functionalities: